Barnsley F.C.: Beginnings and FA Cup glory

-Barnsley were established in 1887 as "Barnsley St Peter's" by a clergyman, Tiverton Preedy, and played in the Sheffield and District League from 1890 and then in the Midland League from 1895.
-In 1897, the club dropped "St Peter's" from its name to become simply Barnsley.
+Barnsley were established in 1887 as Barnsley St Peter's by Reverend Tiverton Preedy, and they played in the Sheffield and District League from 1890 and in the Midland League from 1895.
+In 1897, the club dropped the St Peter's part of its name to become simply Barnsley.
 They joined the Football League in 1898, and struggled in the Second Division for the first decade, due in part to ongoing financial difficulties.
-In 1910, the club reached the FA Cup final, where they lost out to Newcastle United in a replay match.
-In 1912, they reached the FA Cup final again, and defeated West Bromwich Albion 1–0 after a replay to win the trophy for the first time in their history.
+In 1910, the club reached the FA Cup final, where they were defeated by Newcastle United.
+In 1912, they reached the FA Cup final again, and defeated West Bromwich Albion 1–0 to win the trophy for the first time in their history.
 When league football restarted after the First World War, the 1919–20 season brought some significant changes to the league.
-The principal difference was that the First Division would be increased from 20 teams to 22.
+The main difference was that the First Division would now have 22 teams, rather than 20.
 The bottom team from the previous season was Tottenham Hotspur and they were relegated.
 The first extra place in the First Division went to Chelsea, who retained their place despite finishing second bottom and therefore in the relegation places.
 Derby County and Preston North End were promoted from the Second Division which left one place to be filled.